wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

     - `Step::NONE` - the step was not executed/skipped

   $result is, of course, only available for the _post_ scripts.
 For _pre_ scripts it will always be `Step::NONE`.
 Please note that any check on this value should be done by a bitmask check and not direct comparison.
-In fact, it is possible that some "composed" steps, e.g. the "dropins" step, might return an integer equal to `Step::SUCCESS | Step::ERROR` meaning that it *partially* succeeded.
+In fact, it is possible that some "composed" steps, e. g. the "dropins" step, might return an integer equal to `Step::SUCCESS | Step::ERROR` meaning that it *partially* succeeded.
 - `$step` is the target step object, that is an instance of `\WeCodeMore\WpStarter\Step\Step`.
 - `$locator` is an instance of `WeCodeMore\WpStarter\Util\Locator` an object that provides instances of other objects parts of WP Starter.
 In the **Custom Steps Development** chapter there are more details about this object.
 - `$composer` is an instance of `Composer\Composer` the main Composer object.